dotnet/BenchmarkDotNet/docs/articles/guides/how-it-works.md

 GcStats MeasureGcStats(Method method, long invokeCount, long unrollFacto) {
-    // we enable monitoring after main target run, for this single iteration which is executed at the end
+    // we enable monitoring after workload actual run, for this single iteration which is executed at the end
     // so even if we enable AppDomain monitoring in separate process
     // it does not matter, because we have already obtained the results!
     EnableMonitoring();